Radio Mindanao Network: Television

-However, because of the broadcasting rules assigned by National Telecommunications Commission and the matter that they acquired the broadcast rights from E!, CTV stopped its broadcast in September 2000.
+However, because of the broadcasting rules assigned by National Telecommunications Commission and the manner in which it acquired the broadcast rights from E!, CTV stopped its broadcast in September 2000.

 In October 2000, E! and RMN announced its partnership to relaunch CTV into E!
 Philippines, with its broadcasting extended into 24 hours.
 But in 2003, it reduced its broadcasts into 6 primetime and late-night hours, from 6:00 PM to 2:30 AM.
 Some of E!'s programs were brought to the Philippines and remade in a local version, one of which was Wild On!
 Philippines.
-On June 1, 2003, RMN decided to cease their operations on TV due to financial constraints and poor television ratings, and somehow to focus only on their 2 radio networks (RMN and iFM).
+On June 1, 2003, RMN ceased operations on TV due to financial constraints and poor television ratings, and focused instead on their two radio networks (RMN and iFM).
 There were several religious groups who had wished to acquire block programming of E!
 Philippines, but RMN refused to accept their offers.

 DWKC-TV and other regional stations were soon acquired by Broadcast Enterprises and Affiliated Media (then under the Canoys until it was sold to the Globe Group in 2009) and resumed its operations in 2011.